-The term 'Legal Tender' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Legal Tender' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Legal tender proves to be official forms of payment that the nation’s government recognizes for paying either private or public debts or for meeting any number of financial obligations.
 In nearly all nations, national currency is the one and only legal tender.
 Creditors have no choice but to receive this currency for repaying of debts owed to them.
 It is only the appropriately endowed national institutions which are permitted to issue such legal tender.
 In the United States, this means the U.S. Treasury.
 In Canada, it refers to the Royal Canadian Mint.

 Any type of payment which must be taken for a debt is legal tender.
 The laws of the land determine which payments are such currencies.
 This term mostly pertains to money in cash form like coins and bills.
 It does not include credit cards, bank cards, checks, or lines of credit.
 Laws which pertain to legal tender are the bedrock in the forming of a country’s fiscal policy for a great number of states.

 In the days of the American federalist debates, individuals who sought to restrict the powers of the new central government attempted to force rules restricting the creation of a national central bank and to ensure that the national government could not issue currency.
 Such positions as those espoused by the anti-federalists were mostly defeated.
 The U.S. Constitution does in fact forbid individual states from issuing their own currencies, meaning they obtained at least a partial state-level victory.